 Make sure you understand how what you say or write during the recruitment process (such as during a job interview) can constitute an offer of employment or become part of an eventual employment contract.
 When you do make a job offer, it makes sense to send out a written offer clarifying the main terms and conditions.
 You will need to ensure that these comply with key legal restrictions such as limits on the working week.

 Make sure any potential new recruit has the right to work in the UK.
-The penalties for hiring illegal workers are considerable - up to two years in prison and up to £20,000 for each illegal worker, and an unlimited fine if you 'knowingly employed' the person.
+The penalties for hiring illegal workers are considerable - up to five years in prison and up to £45,000 for each illegal worker for a first breach and £60,000 per employee for subsequent breaches, and an unlimited fine if you 'knowingly employed' the person.

 Your initial employment offer should state whether the offer is subject to any conditions such as satisfactory references.
 You can also include a probationary period of up to a year.